 - 1/2 of a ripe medium banana

 - 1/2 medium green apple

 - 1 baby cucumber or 3-4 inch chunk of cucumber

 - 1/2 cup italian flat leaf parsley

 - 1 cup baby spinach or super greens

 - 1 tablespoon chia seeds

-- Place all the ingredients into a blender.
+- Place all the ingredients into a high-speed blender.
 Blend on high for 1-2 minutes or until all the ingredients are smooth and blended.
-Add more water till you get the desired consistency.
+Add water, if needed, until you get the desired consistency.